lobe/lobe-python/examples/raspberry-pi/README.md

 ### Troubleshooting
 1. Check that the Pi power light is bright red.
 A dim red light indicates insufficient power.
 2. Be sure you're installing and running your TF code using Python 3.
-3. If the TensorFlow module is not recognized, try re-installing:
-    '''
-        pip3 install tensorflow == 1.13.1
-    '''
-4. If you're using multiple components, be sure they are all connected to the same common ground.
+3. If you're using multiple components, be sure they are all connected to the same common ground.